hypershopbv/Hypershop_ExcludeFooterScripts/README.md

 ## Goal
 - Module to exclude javascript movement to the bottom of your page.
+This is very useful when using the JS setting: "Move JS code to the bottom of the page".
 This allows scripts to be executing immediately during page load.

 ## Installation / Setup
 - Install the module using the command `composer require hypershop/module-exclude-footer-scripts-os`